Skip to main content

 Fire and Explosion (Garantie Incendie)

-Covers damage from fire, explosion, or lightning strike.
-Relatively inexpensive to add and useful if you park in underground car parks where fire damage from other vehicles is a real risk.
+Covers damage from fire, explosion, or lightning strike, whether the vehicle is moving or parked.
+Useful if you park in underground car parks where fire from another vehicle can spread.

 Roadside Assistance (Assistance)

-Pays for breakdown recovery, towing, a replacement vehicle, or repatriation if you cannot drive.
-Check the minimum distance clause: some policies only cover breakdowns when you are more than a certain distance from home.
+Pays for breakdown recovery, towing, replacement vehicle, or repatriation.
+Check the trigger distance carefully: some policies only cover breakdowns more than 50 km from home, others activate from 0 km.

 Natural Disaster (Garantie Catastrophes Naturelles)